Luanxpg9/PythonExecutionLog/Readme.md

 ```bash
 $ py openFile.py *your python filename here*.py
 ```
-3. If the project executes correct, you should get a log file on the execution path
+3. If the project executes correct You should get a log file on the execution path